 Peter Lawford, Sammy Davis, Jr, Frank Sinatra, Joey Bishop, Dean Martin

-Danny Ocean isn’t really a fictional character, he IS Frank Sinatra.
+Danny Ocean isn’t really a fictional character, he is Frank Sinatra.
 Believe it, his boys would do anything for him.
-Except for Dean, he was the only one who ever said no to old blue eyes.
+Except Dean, he was the only one who ever said no to old blue eyes.
 Frank really dug Dean’s truthfulness.